Leonlit/Assignment_manager/README.md

 # Assignment Manager

-This is a assignments manager which are created using Javafx1.8 (But later migrated to Javafx14).
-The project are created using the Maven to manage the build process.
-The project used Derby which is a RDBMS that could be used with Java program.
-The program could let its user to be able to distinguise the available assignment by sorting the assignment according to their due date.
-As well as different background color for different assignment status (still got time left, already due, and almost times up)
+This is an assignments manager which are created using Javafx1.8 (But later migrated to Javafx14).
+The project is created using the Maven to manage the build process.
+The project used Derby, which is an RDBMS that could be used with the Java program.
+The program could let its user be able to distinguish the available assignment by sorting the assignment according to their due date.
+As well as the different background colour for different assignment status (still got time left, already due, and almost times up)

 # Setup